 Downtown Reykjavik Boutique – Hotel Skuggi

-And if you request a room on the 4th Floor, windows open out onto a balcony that runs 180 degrees around the building.
+If you request a room on the 4th Floor, windows open out onto a balcony that runs 180 degrees around the building.
 It’s a lovely spot to watch sunsets, and if you squint, you can even see the top of the waterfall-shaped Hallgrimskirkja landmark.
 And if you’re very fortunate indeed, you might even spot the Northern Lights above.

 A very extensive breakfast buffet is included.
-But perhaps the best perk that we like at Hotel Skuggi is the parking in the indoor basement garage.
+But perhaps the best perk we like at Hotel Skuggi is the parking in the indoor basement garage.
 It’s both free and convenient.

 Hotel Holt – Art In Central Reykjavik